 Sprains and Strains

 A sprain is an injury to a ligament caused by a sudden overstretching.
 A strain happens when overstretching occurs in the muscle or tendon.
-The severity of the injury will dictate the type of treatment the patient will need and how long it will take to recover.
+The severity of the injury dictates the type of treatment a patient needs and how long it will take to recover.
 When such an injury occurs, a trained medical professional can determine the best treatment.

 In the worst sprains or strains, surgery is required to repair the injury, which can leave the patient recovering for a significant amount of time.
 The best way to diagnose either injury is to undergo a diagnostic imaging test called an MRI, which allows a medical professional to see the full extent of the injury.
 After the diagnosis, the usual treatment prescribed is known as the RICE method: rest, ice, compression and elevation.
 Additionally, a doctor might suggest physical therapy to reduce swelling and help the patient regain the full range of motion that existed before the injury.

-Regardless of the type of work an injured employee performs, and depending on where on the body the injury occurred, a sprain or strain likely will cause an employee to miss at least a few days from work.
+Regardless of the type of work an injured employee performs, and depending on where on the body the injury occurred, a sprain or strain will likely cause an employee to miss at least a few days of work.
 If surgery is not required, the average recovery time is from two to four weeks.

 Common symptoms of a sprain are pain, swelling, bruising and a general inability to move or use the affected area.
 Symptoms of a strain are similar but also can include muscle spasms and muscle cramping.